-Gamification, when used properly, is like a learner engagement kit providing a set of useful tools (or game mechanics) that can make your learning content more effective.
+What are the best gamification strategies for online learning?
+Well, when used properly, gamification is like a learner engagement kit providing a set of useful tools (or game mechanics) that can make your learning content more effective.
 If the game mechanics are the tools, think of this article as the user-manual.

-To give you some inspiration in your gamified online learning adventure, here are 10 uses for gamification in online learning to make your training go a little further.
+To give you some inspiration in your gamified online learning adventure, here are 10 gamification strategies for online learning to make your training go a little further.

 When your learners are working through a list of learning content, it’s easy for them to lose the sense that they’re progressing towards something.
 A gamified learning platform lets you arrange your learning content in a level structure.
 In this way, the learners need to complete content in order to level up (or proceed to a higher level) and unlock more challenging content.

-2. Reinforce company vision, values & Epic Meaning
+2. Reinforce your company’s vision, values & epic meaning

 As long as a learning programme stays true to a clear organisational goal, its chance of real behavioural change is much higher.
 In a gamified learning platform, there are many more opportunities to reinforce the core principles behind the learning objectives.
 For example, custom level banners and badge descriptions let you spin a narrative that places each learner at the centre of a larger mission.

 There are many ways that a gamified learning platform encourages learners to finish tasks.
 The badge cabinet, for example, will usually show a learner which badges they’ve earned, but also those they have yet to earn.
 Even simple UI features borrowed from games, like progress bars, work on a subconscious level to urge the learners towards completion.

 Aside from earning badges for completing content, learners can also earn Achievements.
 These are awarded for interacting with the system and they encourage engagement in various ways.
 For example, by offering an achievement for logging in for a certain number of consecutive days, your learners will feel compelled to access the LMS, if only to avoid breaking their chain.